delucis/v3.chrisswithinbank.net/_posts/blog/2016-01-03-teaching-max-msp.md

 #### Conclusions

 By the end of the semester our students were able to perform improvisations, in some cases with no prior Max knowledge.
 While my teacher’s pride undoubtedly clouds my judgement, I was incredibly impressed by the students’ work.
+I can also say that a classroom of captive beta testers is an amazing resource to have while trying to build something like this.
 We finished up with 22 modules, from a MIDI-ready `toggle` to a pitch-tracker, and built a fairly easy to use preset system (I cursed `pattrstorage` so no-one else had to).

 If you want to try out the tools for yourself, take a look at [__the installation instructions__](https://github.com/mus264/264-tools#installation).
 With any luck, I’ll submit this to Max 7’s Package Manager soon, to enable simpler updating.